12 Best CI/CD Tools to Build a Solid Software Delivery Pipeline

 This article presents a highly-recommended CI/CD tools list for establishing a smoother path to production and increasing the speed of innovation.

 Let’s first get hold of what these tools are that reduce manual errors and improve feedback loops throughout the SDLC.

 What are CI/CD tools?

-By supporting a marketplace of plugins, CI/CD tools provide various functionalities for automating the stages of app development and enable developers to release high-quality, error-free code regularly.
+By supporting a marketplace of plugins, CI/CD tools provide various functionalities for automating the stages of app development and enable an engineer to release high-quality, error-free code regularly.
 These tools perform many tasks, like they –

 - Let development teams set environment variables, mask variables like account keys and passwords, and configure them again while deploying on the target environment.

 - Automate testing for reviewing and validation of the software

 - Create a document trail of the software development process.